 Exploring subtraction with regrouping promotes conceptual understanding.
 Teachers should encourage students to use the place value mat and base ten materials to model subtraction with regrouping.
 Students can work in pairs.
 They can move on to the written form of the algorithm once they have developed a solid understanding through modelling.

 In the case of the calculation \(325\; - \;118\), students represent the first number (325) with base ten materials on the top portion of the place value mat.
-They cannot remove 8 units since there are only 5, so students regroup to get one ten for 10 ones.
+They cannot remove 8 ones since there are only 5 of them, so they need to decompose one ten for 10 ones.

 This gives them a group of 15 ones from which they can now remove 8 so that 7 ones remain.
 Students should be encouraged to group the ones on the mat to better organize their work.